Creating call sheets

 Before you start: Teams

-First, in Dramatify you have up to five teams, each with their own call sheet each production day, or a main team that only on a few shooting days uses a second unit and perhaps a third unit.
+In Dramatify you can shoot with up to five teams at the same time, each with their own call sheet per production day.
+You can also have a main team that only on a few shooting days uses a second unit and perhaps a third unit.
 You can add teams as you proceed with planning and scheduling.
 You do not have to set up everything at the start of the production.

 You add, remove and edit teams by going to your Production page, click Admin in the upper left corner of the toolbar and then click the Edit menu in the right hand corner of the toolbar.